Credential Abuse

 2. Trade

 Once credentials are obtained, they are often traded in underground markets.
-Cybercriminals may sell stolen credentials to other hackers, who may use them for a variety of illicit purposes, including identity theft or corporate espionage.
+Cybercriminals may sell stolen credentials to other hackers, who may use them for illicit purposes, including identity theft or corporate espionage.

 3. Exploitation